We are Peacemakers

 Dick graduated in 1976 from the UT School of Law after previously earning a Masters degree in Speech – Communications at TCU in 1973 and a B.A. from UT in 1972.
 A debater in undergraduate school, he was an assistant debate coach at TCU before serving a year each as head debate coach at UT-Austin and at TCU in the mid-to-late 1970’s.

 Dick has lived in Fort Worth for over 35 years.
-He has been married for over 30 years and has a son in college.
+He has been married for over 30 years and has a son in law school.
 He and his wife had an antique business on the side for several years, but closed up shop to allow them more time with their son’s school and other activities.
 In his spare time, Dick has been a Scoutmaster and little league baseball coach.
 He would love to participate in the Amazing Race on TV.